numba/numba/docs/src/ParallelVectorize.rst

 Compilation requires type information.
-NumbaPro assumes no knowledge of type when building native ufunc.
+NumbaPro assumes no knowledge of type when building native ufuncs.
 We must therefore define argument and return dtypes for the defined ufunc.
-We can add many and various dtypes for a given BasicVectorize ufunc.
+We can add many and various dtypes for a given ParallelVectorize ufunc.
 This is similar to `function overloading <http://en.wikipedia.org/wiki/Function_overloading>`_ in C++

 ::